 Build a Base/Core Content

 Build a base of content that you can refer to in future posts.
 This could be basic information on your overall blog topic or focus.

 WordPress lets you have unlimited pages in addition to a blog.
 Blogs are made up of posts, websites of static pages.
 I use the pages for “basic information”.
-When I write a post that relates to deeper information on website page, I link to it.
+When I write a post that relates to deeper information on the website page, I link to it.
 This way people stay on your site longer, which the search engines like.
-The search engines see this as the longer someone stays on your site, the better quality of your information.
+The search engines see this as the longer someone stays on your site, the better the quality of your information.